dmytri/textnet/slides/slides.md

 ---

-# BDA Implementation with PyInfra
+# BDA Implementation with PyTest

 ```python
 @when("Python runtime is available")